tomasbures93/ApplyLog/README.md

 - 📊 Visualize data with Google ChartsAPI:
   - 🌍 GeoChart for geographical data
   - 🥧 PieChart for visualizing task distribution and application stats

+## 📅 Planned Features / Roadmap

+Here's what’s coming in future versions of Apply Log
+- 1.0	🔍 Integration with Arbeitsagentur Jobsuche API – Search for jobs and view basic information directly in the app
+- 1.4	📄 Job Detail View – See detailed job descriptions for results from the Jobsuche API
+- 2.0	👤 User Accounts – Register and log in to your own account
+  - 💼 Save Favorites – Mark jobs as favorites to view later
+  - 📎 Document Storage – Upload and manage your CV and other documents

 ## 🚀 Tech Stack